nesyconf/nesy2025/callforpapers.md

 - Applications of Neurosymbolic AI, including in education, law, simulation, finance, healthcare, robotics, software engineering, systems engineering, bioinformatics, and visual intelligence;

 ## Submission guidelines
-- All submissions should be made before the deadline on [our OpenReview page](https://openreview.net/group?id=nesyconf.org/NeSy/2025/Conference).
+- All submissions should be made before the deadline on [our OpenReview page](https://openreview.net/group?id=nesyconf.org/NeSy/2025/Conference_Phase_2).
 - Please use the **Latex template** available at [this link](https://drive.google.com/drive/folders/1_SmJI3rx548k6KkTPP5QLZoJ8lois26D?usp=sharing).
+This was updated on 9 May.
 - Both full and short paper submissions should be original pieces of work or position papers.
 They should not have been published elsewhere.
 We have a strict policy on double submissions.
 - Full and short papers will be in the conference proceedings of NeSy 2025, which will be published with the [Proceedings of Machine Learning Research (PMLR)](https://proceedings.mlr.press/).
 - **Full paper** submissions should not exceed **10 pages**, excluding references and supplementary materials.